theupdateframework/taps/candidate-keyid-tap.md

 applied to a signature threshold are unique.
 So, the specification should additionally require that "Clients MUST use each key only once during a given signature verification."
-During this de-duplication check, the client should use a standardized format for keys, like the [modulus and exponent for RSA](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#numbers) or the [point and curve for ECC](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/ec/#cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePublicNumbers).
+During this de-duplication check, the client should use a standardized representation for keys, like the [modulus and exponent for RSA](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#numbers) or the [point and curve for ECC](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/ec/#cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePublicNumbers).
 All metadata definitions would remain the same, but the client’s verification process would track keyids within each metadata file